 There is nothing wrong with any of that, as long as you have other tricks in your bag.
 If you don’t, or if you aren’t willing to expand your horizons, you tend to stagnate as a musician.

 Some bassists start out as guitar players but learn bass to take advantage of more opportunities for work.

 Why Bassists Are Looked Down On

-As I learned more about the bass my style changed quite a bit, and I began explore the capabilities of the instrument.
+As I learned more about the bass, my style changed quite a bit, and I began exploring the capabilities of the instrument.
 I came to understand how to work with the drummer and rhythm guitarist, and how much a well-written bass line can improve an already decent song.

 These musicians become hangers-on to their band rather than contributing members.
 They are weak links, and playing bass in this manner is, in fact, much easier than playing guitar.
 So, is it any wonder so many people who don’t know any better look down on bass?